slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Trauma is a tattoo on the soul.
 Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.
 > *'Just get out of the room.' -- Robert Glover*
--->
+> *'Ignore what others may be thinking of you, because they aren’t.' -- Kevin Kelly* -->

 > *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*